Skip to main content

 The Role of Causality Assessment in Reporting

 A pivotal element in the academic and clinical evaluation of an adverse event is the determination of causality.
-While clinicians make an initial assessment to guide immediate patient care, a more formalized process is often employed in and post-marketing surveillance.
+While clinicians make an initial assessment to guide immediate patient care, a more formalized process is often employed in clinical trials and post-marketing surveillance.

 Methodologies such as the Naranjo algorithm or the World Health Organization-Uppsala Monitoring Centre (WHO-UMC) causality assessment system provide a structured framework for evaluating the likelihood that a specific therapeutic agent caused the observed event.
 These systems use a scoring mechanism based on factors like the temporal relationship of the event to drug administration, dechallenge (symptoms abating after stopping the drug), and rechallenge (symptoms reappearing after reintroducing the drug).